Switching from macOS to Windows

 - How about the user experience?

-Windows and OSX are more similar than you may think, I'll point out the main differences later in this article.
+Windows and macOS are more similar than you may think, I'll point out the main differences later in this article.

 - Will my new computer have an Apple logo?